sanikadange/Car_Prize_Prediction/README.md

 # Car_Prize_Prediction
-The Car Price Prediction Project uses ML to estimate used car prices based on features like make, model, year, and mileage.
-With Python and Scikit-learn, it predicts prices accurately, aiding buyers and sellers alike.
+The **Car Price Prediction Project** uses machine learning to estimate the market value of used cars based on features like make, model, year, mileage, and fuel type.
+By preprocessing data, selecting key features, and training algorithms like Linear Regression or Random Forest, the model predicts prices accurately.
+It helps buyers and sellers make informed decisions.
+Tools like Python, Scikit-learn, and visualization libraries were used for implementation.